Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - The minimap no longer stops functioning if toggling full screen while playing a grand strategy game.
+- Building lumber mills in a province now increases that province's lumber demand.

 -----------------------------------------------------------------------
 - 1.3.3